Julien-Fruteau/go-distribution-registry/README.md

-# distribution-ctl
+# go-distribution-registry

-Interact with distribution registry over http to perform images tag clean up considering kubernetes cluster images on use
+A distribution registry client library

 Target :

-- [x] parse kubernetes cluster images
 - [x] collect all repositories from the distribution registry

 - [ ] remove all cluster images tag from images tag to delete